emincankarasoy/emincankarasoy/README.md

 </p>

 <p align="left">
 I am currently studying for a bachelor's degree in computer engineering and developing myself in Android Development.
-In my spare time I am trying to learn new things about Distributed Systems and API Development.
+In my spare time I am trying to learn new things about Distributed Systems and Backend Development.
 </p>

 <p align="left">